Danish cuisine: Cakes

 Cakes are usually not served for dessert in Denmark, but as an occasional sweet treat in between meals or at celebrations and particular festive events.
 Coffee or tea is usually offered with cakes.

+Sweets

+Salted liquorice is popular in Denmark and the Netherlands.
+Chocolate-coated marshmallow treats originate from Denmark.
+Also first produced in Denmark the company Castus produces slices of fig/date to put on rye bread.
+Other fruit slices are also produced.

 Traditional feasts

 Danish culture has a number of annual recurring traditional feasts.
 Most of them are rooted in both the Norse pagan tradition and the Christian culture, including the most widely celebrated feast of Christmas, known as Jul in Denmark.
 Christmas and Easter are the most prominent feasts in Danish culture, both in terms of religious and traditional importance but also food wise.
 A number of smaller feasts such as Fastelavn (Carnival), Pinse (Pentecost) and Mortensaften (St. Martin's Day), are also of some importance regarding food while other traditional celebrations such as Grundlovsdag, May Day and Sankthans (St. John's Eve) are not coupled to the Danish food culture in any special way.

 The celebration of New Year's Eve is perhaps on par with both Christmas and Easter in modern times and is also coupled with some strong food traditions.
 Poached cod served with mustard sauce, boiled potatoes and horseradish is traditionally enjoyed as the main course on this evening, known as nytårstorsk (New Year's Cod), with champagne and kransekage served later in the night.
 Slices of boiled ham served with stewed kale is another traditional dish for this particular evening.
 In recent decades, the traditional menus has given way to contemporary gourmet servings in many places, even though the champagne and the kransekage remains very popular.